xiangzhennan/shitcode-web/portfolio/Sprints/README.md

 The key activities we follow during each Agile development cycle are as below:
 * **Requirements** - Define the requirements for the iteration based on the application backlog and stakeholder feedback.
-* **Design** - Work with stakeholders to define requirements and new features when the application has been identified.
+* **Design** - The team discusses how to tackle these requirements, and proposes the tools needed to achieve the best result.
+The developers discuss the feature implementation and the internal structure of the come.
 * **Development** - Start working on the project, which aims to deploy a working application.
 The application will undergo various stages of improvement and comprise of simple, minimal functionality.
 * **Testing** - Unit testing, functional testing, user acceptance testing.
 * **Deployment** - Integrate and deliver the working iteration into production.